-- BPA Contract: EWEB committed to participating in BPA's "Provider of Choice" regional negotiations and to incorporate BPA product details into future IRP modeling as information becomes available.
-Update: staff continue to actively engage in regional discussions to define a post-2028 BPA contract.
+• BPA Contract: EWEB committed to participating in BPA's "Provider of Choice" regional negotiations and to incorporate BPA product details into future IRP modeling as information becomes available.
+Update:

+- staff continue to actively engage in regional discussions to define a post-2028 BPA contract.
 This process involves over a hundred utilities who all have a right to cost-based preference power from BPA. - Conservation/Demand Response: EWEB committed to commissioning a study to quantify the amount and cost of available energy efficiency/conservation and availability and value of demand response within EWEB's territory through 2045.
-Update: EWEB has initiated this Demand-Side Potential Assessment, and the work is expected to be completed in 12-15 months. - Existing Energy Resources Contracts: EWEB committed to engaging with existing local resource contracts to improve terms and identify future generation opportunities.
-Update: EWEB's Board has extended the joint operation contract for the 25 MW steam turbine generator located on International Paper's property through September 2028 to align with the current BPA contract.
-This extension fills resource gaps in the portfolio and benefits EWEB customers, including International Paper. - Western Markets Analysis: Update: EWEB is conducting a Power Markets Gap Analysis to identify the gaps and investments required in systems, processes, and resources that EWEB will need to participate in new market constructs. - Ongoing IRP Modeling Refinements: EWEB seeks to update modeling inputs and assumptions, continue to monitor trends, update load forecasts assumptions, and improve workforce analytical capabilities.
-Update: EWEB analysts continue to identify modeling improvements such as incorporating monthly capacity targets (instead of annual) into our least-cost portfolio selection process.
+Update: EWEB has initiated this Demand-Side Potential Assessment, and the work is expected to be completed in 2025. - Existing Energy Resources Contracts: EWEB committed to engaging with existing local resource contracts to improve terms and identify future generation opportunities. <a href="Update: EWEB's Board has extended the joint operation contract for the 25 MW steam turbine generator located on International Paper's property through September 2028 to align with the current BPA contract.
+This extension fills resource gaps in the portfolio and benefits EWEB customers, including International Paper. - Western Markets Analysis: Update: EWEB conducted a Power Markets Gap Analysis to identify investments required in systems, processes, and resources to participate in new markets. - Ongoing IRP Modeling Refinements: Update: EWEB analysts continue to identify modeling improvements such as incorporating monthly capacity targets (instead of annual) into our least-cost portfolio selection process.
 These monthly targets are anticipated to impact EWEB's least-cost portfolio solutions by identifying a resource mix which helps meet EWEB's growing summer peak needs in addition to our higher winter peak capacity requirements.
-This enhancement is also expected to better align with the reliability standards utilized in the Western Resource Adequacy Program. - Prepare for the 2025 IRP: Prepare to publish the next IRP in summer 2025.
-Update: See next section.
+This enhancement is also expected to better align with the reliability standards utilized in the Western Resource Adequacy Program. - Prepare for the 2025 IRP: Update: EWEB will publish Energy Resource Study results 2025.